survivejs/react-book/manuscript/implementing_kanban/02_implementing_store_and_actions.md

 leanpub-end-insert
 ```

 This gives us `this.props.NoteActions.create` kind of API for triggering various actions.
-That's a good for expanding the implementation further.
+That's good for expanding the implementation further.

-T> The official documentation covers [asynchronous actions](http://alt.js.org/docs/createActions/) in greater detail.

 ## Connecting `NoteActions` with `NoteStore`